-A general description of the structure and function of cellular organelles and cell components, with emphasis on the cellular sorting, signaling interactions between cells and their environment.
+A general description of the structure and function of cellular organelles and cell components, with emphasis on the cellular sorting, signaling and interactions between cells and their environment.

-BIOL 214 CELL BIOLOGY LABORATORY 0.3: 1 cr.
-E
+BIOL 214 CELL BIOLOGY LABORATORY

 Laboratory experiments include structure/function relationship in cell organelles.
 Introduction to basic techniques used in the field of cell biology.